 Web Development: How Making Our Own Lives Difficult Is More Important Than We Think

-Published on August 1, 2017 (↻ September 20, 2023), filed under Development (RSS feed for all categories).
+Published on August 1, 2017 (↻ November 12, 2024), filed under Development (RSS feed for all categories).

 Many moons ago I wrote that web developers wouldn’t need debugging tools.
 I was half joking and half serious.
 We were just coming out of the dark ages of web development, so to speak, undernourished of useful tools, frameworks, libraries; we were nowhere near this opposite of tool obesity we’re facing now.

 Some people picked up on the intent and the usefulness of the idea.
 There is, and I’m dialing down on philosophical-ness, a delicate tension here.
 On the one hand, having good tools makes our work (and life) more efficient, more productive, a lot easier.
-But on the other hand, and this is what I was aiming at back then, and what we observe these days as well, does lack of tools make us set better priorities, make us more focused, and make us better craftsmen.
+But on the other hand, and this is what I was aiming at back then, and what we observe these days as well, does lack of tools make us set better priorities, make us more focused, and make us better craftspeople.

 As in other situations in life, we cannot simply compare life with tools to life without tools.
 These lives are just too different, and the simplification rather naive.
 With tools it’s not all roses.
 It may be quite nice to imagine what we’d do if we, say, were the heads of our states or such, but we wouldn’t just wake up with more power.